 No!
 I won't give in.
 Not like this!

 I don't want to die!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Subzero DragonWrite a Review